bl-aire/bl-aire/README.md

 - 📝 I regularly write articles about my coding journey on my [blog](https://blaire.hashnode.dev) and you can also find me on [Gitlab](https://gitlab.com/bl-aire)

-- 💬 Ask me about **HTML, CSS, JavaScript, Bootstrap, Git, GitHub and Angular.**
+- 💬 Ask me about **HTML, CSS, JavaScript, Bootstrap, Git, GitHub, React and Angular.**

 - 📫 How to reach me **ogoh_blessing@yahoo.com**